templative/templative/README.md

 ## Generating a Tabletop Playground Package

-Create a Tabletop Playground package using the following command.
+Create a Tabletop Playground `templative produce`'d of your last produced game using the following command.

 `templative playground --output PACKAGESDIRECTORY`